How to Find The Right Womens Parka

 I didn’t know the first thing about dressing for the weather when I first moved to the States, let alone what type of coat I would need!
-If I had known what I know now, I would’ve enjoyed my first snow experience with my family and would’ve not been the kill joy mom in a Smurf outfit hiding in an Indian store!
+If I had known what I know now, I would’ve enjoyed my first snow experience with my family and would’ve not been the kill joy mom in a Smurf outfit!

 A year later, after receiving a few valuable pieces of advice and researching on my own, I was able to fully prepare myself for the cold winter weather.
 I didn’t have to sit out while my family frolicked in the snow- I was right there with them!

-A parka is a must-have for the winter weather.
+Womens parka is one of the winter fashion essentials you surely must have.
 Not only does it keep you warm and toasty while you’re outside enjoying the snow, it can also provide a stylish element to your outdoor look.

 What are the factors to consider when shopping for a parka?